Primary and secondary education

 - Diploma: Junior High School Diploma.

 The official length of the full-time programme (not part-time) without study delay.

 We compare a Junior High School Diploma to a diploma.

 Preparatory vocational secondary education – theoretical programme (voorbereidend middelbaar beroepsonderwijs - theoretische leerweg, VMBO-T).
 A VMBO-T diploma is awarded upon successful completion of a 4-year programme of vocational secondary education (theoretical programme).

 Grade 12/Senior High School Diploma

-With a Junior High School Diploma, students can continue on to upper secondary education (Senior High School, SHS).
-Senior High School was introduced through the K to 12 reforms.
+Students complete upper secondary education diploma (Senior High School, SHS) with exams for a Grade 12/Senior High School Diploma.
+Senior high school was introduced through the K to 12 reforms.
 Students first started Senior High School in 2016.
 The Grade 12/Senior High School Diploma was therefore first awarded in 2018.

 High School Diploma (katibayan/katunayan)

 The High School Diploma (katibayan/katunayan) was last awarded in 2015.
 These are the diplomas of students who started secondary education in 2011.
 They still followed the old secondary education system, because K to 12 started the following year (2012).
 The old and new secondary education systems therefore existed side by side for a while.